How smart accounts payable teams make money with this virtual card hack.

 How to monetize AP.

-Let’s assume that instead of creating a virtual card to make that payment myself, I had raised a PO.
+Let’s assume that instead of creating a virtual card to make that payment myself, I had raised a PO in the Airbase system.
 I would have followed the same approval workflow by submitting a request that would be automatically routed to the right person, or people, for approval.
 The AP team receives the invoice for processing.
-At this point, AP could make a choice to execute payment from within the Airbase system using any one of three payment types: check, ACH, or an Airbase virtual card — which includes cash back.
-A quick check will reveal if the vendor accepts cards, and if so, AP can use this option.
+At this point, AP could make a choice to execute payment from within the Airbase system using any one of a number of payment types: check, ACH, vendor credits, or an Airbase virtual card which includes cash back.

-A wide array of prominent companies accept bill payments by virtual cards for services in marketing, recruiting, operations, and more.
-Popular vendors include Apple, UPS, Grubhub, and Dropbox.
-Check out these common expense areas and examples of vendors in each segment for which finance pros have switched to virtual card payments.
+A wide array of prominent companies accept bill payments by cards for services in marketing, recruiting, operations, and more.
+Popular vendors include Apple, UPS, and Grubhub.
+Here are just a few examples of commonly used vendors.

 Then there are the types of vendors that many virtual card programs prohibit due to inherent security risks.
 Airbase doesn’t allow virtual card payments for the following:

 - Non-FI and wired money orders.

 - Government-owned lotteries.

 Earn cash back and save on the costs of checks, ACH, and fraud.

 As mentioned, the cost of writing checks and sending ACH payments can add up, but there are other important savings from using virtual cards.
 Incidents of payment fraud are rising, and the traditional ways of paying bills are particularly vulnerable.
 The 2022 AFP Payments Fraud and Control Survey found that 66% of surveyed businesses experienced fraudulent activity related to checks and 37% experienced fraudulent activity related to ACH debits.